Active Forestry Projects

 Media Query

-Above are general locations of active JCD-managed forestry projects.
+The map above shows general locations of active JCD-managed forestry projects in Jefferson County, Colorado and surrounding areas.
 To preserve privacy, pins are located on nearby public roads where individuals may see truck activity.

 felled trees and stacked logs at JCD's Blue Creek 2 project